microtrain/bootcamp/07-MySQL/03-WorkingWithMySQL.md

 * As a blogger I need to be able to create blog posts.
 * As a web site owner I need to assure that only authorized people can post to the blog.

-From a data perspective the first item can be achieved with a table named _posts_ the second with a table named _users_.
+From a data perspective the first item can be achieved with a table named _users_ the second with a table named _posts_.

+Tables are created using the _CREATE TABLE_ command. ````CREATE TABLE _tablename_()```` where _tablename_ is the name of the table to be created.
+The columns in your table are passed into the parentheses as comma separated values.

+Add the following table to your bootcamp database.

 ````
 CREATE TABLE users (
     id VARCHAR(36) PRIMARY KEY COMMENT 'Primary Key UUID',
-    first_name VARCHAR(35) DEFAULT NULL COMMENT 'The users first name',
+    first_name VARCHAR(40) DEFAULT NULL COMMENT 'The users first name',
-    last_name VARCHAR(35) DEFAULT NULL COMMENT 'The users last name',
+    last_name VARCHAR(40) DEFAULT NULL COMMENT 'The users last name',
     email VARCHAR(200) DEFAULT NULL COMMENT 'A unique identifies for a user',
-    password VARCHAR(60) COMMENT 'A salted hash of the password',
-    salt VARCHAR(128) COMMENT 'User specific salt',
     created DATETIME DEFAULT CURRENT_TIMESTAMP COMMENT 'When the post was created',
     modified DATETIME DEFAULT CURRENT_TIMESTAMP ON UPDATE CURRENT_TIMESTAMP COMMENT 'When the post was last edited'
 ) ENGINE=INNODB;
 ````

+We already talked about _CREATE TABLE_ now lets look at the columns definitions. _id VARCHAR(36) PRIMARY KEY COMMENT 'Primary Key UUID'_

+* id - This is the name of the column.
+Most tables will have an id column.
+* VARCHAR(36) - This allows any character on the keyboard but caps the length at 36 characters.
+This is usually indicative of a UUID or GUID.
+* PRIMARY KEY - Every table SHOULD have a primary id.
+This serves as a unique index for that table.
+* COMMENT 'Primary Key UUID' - A short description about the purpose of this column.
+In practice I wouldn't comment obvious fields.

+Lets jump to the modified column _modified DATETIME DEFAULT CURRENT&#95;TIMESTAMP ON UPDATE CURRENT&#95;TIMESTAMP_

+* modified - The name of the column.
+* DATETIME - Sets the datatype to a mysql time stamp _YYYY-MM-DD HH:MM:SS_
+* DEFAULT CURRENT_TIMESTAMP - When a new row is created the modified column will default to the time of creation.
+* ON UPDATE CURRENT_TIMESTAMP - When a new row is created the modified column will change to the time of update.

+Now let's create the table for holding our blog posts.

 ````
 CREATE TABLE posts (